eddieIT01/Spoiler-Free-Sanctuary/README.md

 - First time only: run `npm install` to install dependencies.
 - Start dev server: `npm run dev` and open the address Vite prints (usually http://localhost:5173).
 - To build a production bundle: `npm run build` and then `npm run preview` to preview the built site.

+## Short checklist for your professor (recommended)

+- Open the Live demo URL in a modern browser (Chrome, Edge, Firefox).
+If the site looks broken, try a hard refresh (Windows: Ctrl+Shift+R).
+- If the page still fails, try an Incognito/Private window or another browser to rule out cache or extension problems.
+- If you'd like to run locally, follow the steps under "Getting Started (Local)" — the exact commands for Windows PowerShell are above.

+If you want me to add the Netlify URL into the repository `About` section on GitHub, I can provide the exact text to paste there (this must be done manually in the GitHub UI by whoever owns the repo).

+## What I fixed (recent)

+- Fixed production build loading problem by correcting `index.html` so Vite can generate hashed asset paths for production builds.
+- Fixed a runtime initialization bug in `src/pages/GameProgressView.jsx` where initial progress referenced a variable before it was defined (caused a ReferenceError in the production bundle).

+Both fixes are committed to `main` and pushed — Netlify should redeploy automatically after the latest push.
+If Netlify hasn't deployed, trigger a manual redeploy from the Netlify site dashboard.

+## Troubleshooting (quick)

+- Netlify not showing latest changes: go to your site on Netlify -> Deploys -> click the latest deploy to view logs.
+If there was an issue, trigger "Retry deploy" or click "Trigger deploy".
+- Professor sees blank/JS error: ask them to open browser DevTools (F12) -> Console, copy any errors and share them with you.
+Common fixes: cache, extension conflicts, or old deployment artifacts.
+- Local build errors: Run `npm ci` (clean install) then `npm run build`.
+If Node version is below 16, update Node.

+## Contact / Feedback

+If your professor needs a quick guided test, you can ask them to:

+1. Open the Live demo link (replace with actual Netlify URL).
+2. Hard refresh (Ctrl+Shift+R) if they see an old version.
+3. If they still see issues, have them open DevTools → Console and paste any error messages here or open an issue on the repo so I can triage them directly.

 ## New features added